BOlimpio/status-invest-scraping/README.md

 8. Click "OK" to dismiss the warning messages.
 9. The application can be closed by clicking the close button or pressing the "Esc" key.

+## Indicators

+- Price
+- P/VP
+- DY
+- DY CAGR 3 years
+- Last DY in value and percentage
+- Last price on the last yield
+- Next DY in value and percentage
+- Next price on next yield

 ## Notes :warning:

 - The script assumes the website structure remains the same.
 If there are any changes to the website's HTML structure or class names, the script may need to be updated accordingly.